Trentjm/Trentjm/README.md

 ---

 Welcome to my Github!
-I'm currently studying towards a BA majoring in Software engineering in Auckland New Zealand.
+I'm currently studying towards a Bachelor's Degree of Information Science, majoring in Software engineering in Auckland New Zealand.
 Whilst my journey in Software engineering is just begining, I have always been drawn to computers and how they work.
 My passions in the computing field include (but is not limited to) cyber security and machine learning.

 ---